Echeveria Perle von Nurnberg (ech-eh-VER-ee-ah) is an evergreen succulent, with parents native to Mexico belonging to the family Echeveria.

 Pearl of Nurnberg Pest or Disease Problems

-Pearl of Nurnberg can be susceptible to mealy bugs.
+Pearl of Nurnberg can experience mealy bugs.
 Inspect plants regularly and remove dead leaves left at the base of the plant.

 In addition to this, it is also important to never let this plant stand in water or else the chances of root rot and other fungal diseases will increase.